 My friend Kara, from Husk Milk Ceramics, introduced me to the concept of egg shell art when she sent me the Instagram account of artist Elisa Sheehan – and I was immediately smitten with the idea of making my own DIY egg shell art.
 I usually prefer to support artists over borrowing their ideas, but I just really wanted to make art with the egg shells from my own hens.
-Inspired by Elisa, but also Ruby Silvious, another artist who uses egg shells as a canvas, and Lily Ardor, who created a really cool piece of DIY egg shell art, I made my own mini work of eggshell art:
+Inspired by Elisa and also Ruby Silvious, another artist who uses egg shells as a canvas, I made my own mini work of eggshell art:

 Supplies to Make DIY Egg Shell Art: